subdavis/sonarqube-cli/README.md

 yarn lint         # Lint code
-yarn format       # Format code yarn typecheck    # Type check
+yarn format       # Format code yarn typecheck    # Type check yarn validate     # Run everything
 ```

-## Contributing
+## Contributing and Feature Requests

-- This project uses TS and commander.js
-- `docs/refresh-docs.ts` is used to refresh the API Specs.
+Contributions are welcome.
+Please log an issue if you'd like to request support for a particular API.